-Definition: Purpose of this function is to refresh user interface when new log information arrives or progress of the conversion changes.
+Definition: Purpose of this function is to refresh user interface when new log progress it will immediately call that function via the object.
+With the execution of the function, opened windows will be refreshed instantly.

 Uses/Interactions: This function does not use any interface of any other component.